cosmos72/schemesh/README.md

 * autocomplete shell paths and scheme strings: unescape stems before searching for completions, escape completions
 * autocomplete shell paths starting with ~
-* at startup, load history from ~/.cache/schemesh/history.txt
-* at exit, save history to the same file
 * implement (sh-include)
 * at startup, (sh-include) initialization file from ~/.config/schemesh/init.schemesh
 * decide: (shell-backquote) should expand to a closure that accepts a parent job and creates a subshell with such parent job?